 But perhaps the most stern teacher is dis-ease or other physical afflictions.
 What emotional state or thought patterns could give rise to the ailment?
 Do you have too much non-transmuted anger?
 Are you suppressing emotions?
 Do you love and accept yourself?
 Is your career eating you alive?
 Are the people in your life creating harmony…or disharmony?

 If you are feeling itchy, what is under your skin?

 If you injured yourself, it is a lesson to be more aware of your surroundings and slow down.

-If you find a dis-ease forcing you to be sedentary, it is time to reflect, introspect, visualize and meditate.
+If disease is forcing you to be sedentary, it is time to reflect, introspect, visualize and meditate.

 If you have inflammation, it is a sign to have more compassion as well as to eat a diet with more anti-inflammatory vegetables.

 Our body is the strongest teacher of all.

 Sometimes life circumstances are not what you wanted.
 I have a friend who got into an accident and was forced to stay immobile at a friend’s house in the middle of nowhere while her car was being fixed for weeks.
 This unintended circumstance forced her into a state of introspection.
 It removed her from her normal day-to-day environment and allowed her to pursue new avenues of potential she may not have otherwise done.
 Adversity always contains a lesson; the question is will you learn the lesson or not?
 Sometimes circumstances come about to prevent something worse from happening.
 Like getting in a dangerous or worse situation.
 Sometimes the only thing that can stop a person from getting into a bad situation is something less bad but still troublesome.